How do stock market professionals decide which companies are the best to invest in?

 (noun) 'ROE' or 'Return on Equity' is a calculation that is used to measure how efficiently a company is being run/managed.
 It is used to compare the performance of different companies to see which company's shares are a better investment.
 It basically compares the net profit (after taxes) of a company to its level of equity (the money left in a company when you subtract how much money a company owes (called a company's 'liabilities') from the value of things it owns and the money/cash it has (called a company's 'assets')).

 The calculation for 'ROE' is Net Profit divided by Equity and the result is multiplied by 100.
-For example, If a company's net profit/earnings is $2,000,000 and its equity is $13,000,000 then the company's ROE is $2,000,000 divided by $13,000,000 x 100, which is 15.4%.
+For example, if a company's net profit/earnings is $2,000,000 and its equity is $13,000,000 then the company's ROE is $2,000,000 divided by $13,000,000 x 100, which is 15.4%.
 If a company has a ROE percentage of 10% or above, it shows that the company is being managed/run well and efficiently.
 If the percentage is below 10% then it suggests that company isn't being run as efficiently as it could be and may not be a good company to invest your money in.
 In Spanish: "rendimiento de la inversión en acciones".

 Close